prazwalpandey/portfolio/README.md

 ## Overview

-This is the portfolio site of **Prazwal Pandey**, showcasing my work, skills, and contact information.
+This is the simple landing portfolio site of **Prazwal Pandey**, redirecting to my projects and contact information.
 The site includes:

 - **Header**: Featuring my name, a brief tagline, and links to my social profiles.
 - **Navigation**: Quick access to my Twitter, LinkedIn, CV, GitHub, and email.
-- **Footer**: Copyright information and a link to my website.
+- **Footer**: Copyright information.

 ## Features